HR6002/RoboPet/README.md

    - Download and install the latest version of LOVE from [LOVE's download page](https://love2d.org/#download).

 3. **Run the Game**
-   - In a terminal, navigate to the cloned or downloaded game directory and run:
+   - In a terminal, navigate to the `source-code` directory and run:
      ```bash
      love .
      ```